icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP.md

   }
 }
 ```
+* Definition : A method called to initialise a newly created object
 * A constructor can be called from another
 * **this** keyword is used to assign default values to fields, but must match with all the existing ones
 * Constructor can be overloaded, meaning there can be multiple of them with difference in parameters